TERITORI/teritori-dapp/CONTRIBUTING.md

 All user/client-generated data must be [validated](https://owasp.org/www-project-proactive-controls/v3/en/c5-validate-inputs) by trusted procedures before storage (for example within smart-contracts or backend code).

-In some places, this is not possible, for example when supporting generic nft metadata, fetching data from an api or parsing a json file, in this case the data must be validated after retrieval and before consumption, with libraries like [zod](https://zod.dev/) or [golang's json decoder](https://pkg.go.dev/encoding/json) and strict type definitions.
+In some places, this is not possible, for example when supporting generic nft metadata, fetching data from an api or parsing a json file.
+In this case the data must be validated after retrieval and before consumption, with libraries like [zod](https://zod.dev/) or [golang's json decoder](https://pkg.go.dev/encoding/json) and strict type definitions.

 ### Type-safety and linting